 How Many Hours a Day Should You Study for the LSAT?

-You should study for the LSAT every day or at least every other day — cramming is not the right approach for this test.
+You should study for the LSAT every day or at least every other day.
 This means both at the end and as a regular practice.

 If you go a full work week without studying, you can’t expect to “catch up” on the weekends.
 You have to work on this regularly to really grow in the right way.

 - If you are following a two month study program and study five days a week, you should study for the LSAT for at least three hours each of those days.

 - If you plan to study for 200 hours at about four months and study five days a week, you should study for the LSAT for at least two and a half hours each of those days.

 - If you are following a six month study program and study five days a week, you should study for the LSAT for at least two hours a day.

 How Many Hours a Week Should You Study for the LSAT?

 Breaking it down by week may be helpful for you.
 If you have a job and a regular routine, LSAT prep can reasonably fit into that, if you plan well.

 - If you are following a two month study program, you should study for the LSAT for about 15 hours a week.